divyanshsheoran/AI-MODEL-OPTIMIZATION/README.md

 # AI Model Optimization Project

-This project investigates model compression techniques (quantization, pruning, distillation) to optimize large-scale AI models for deployment in resource-constrained environments.
-The baseline model used is MobileNetV2 on the CIFAR-10 dataset using PyTorch.
+This project explores model compression techniques — Quantization, Pruning, and Knowledge Distillation — to optimize deep learning models for deployment in resource-constrained environments.
+We experimented with MobileNetV2 and MobileNetV3 on the CIFAR-10 dataset using PyTorch.

 Folder Structure:
 - notebooks/: Jupyter notebooks for experiments